-Additive Manufacturing represents a powerful tool for the direct fabrication of lightweight and porous structures with tunable properties.
-In the current study, Fused Deposition Modeling (FDM)/3D fibre deposition technique was considered to design 3D nanocomposite scaffolds with specific architectures, tailored biological, mechanical and mass transport properties.
+Additive manufacturing represents a powerful tool for the direct fabrication of lightweight and porous structures with tuneable properties.
+In this study, a fused deposition modelling/3D fibre deposition technique was considered for designing 3D nanocomposite scaffolds with specific architectures and tailored biological, mechanical, and mass transport properties.
 3D poly(ε-caprolactone) (PCL)/hydroxyapatite (HA) nanocomposite scaffolds were designed for bone tissue engineering.
-An optimization design strategy for additive manufacturing processes based on extrusion/injection methods was first extended to the development of PCL/HA scaffolds.
-A further insight into the effect of process parameters on the mechanical properties and morphological features of the nanocomposite scaffolds was provided.
-The nanocomposite structures were analyzed at different levels and the possibility to design 3D customized scaffolds for mandibular defect regeneration (i.e., symphysis and ramus) was also reported.
+An optimisation design strategy for the additive manufacturing processes based on extrusion/injection methods was at first extended to the development of the PCL/HA scaffolds.
+Further insight into the effect of the process parameters on the mechanical properties and morphological features of the nanocomposite scaffolds was provided.
+The nanocomposite structures were analysed at different levels, and the possibility of designing 3D customised scaffolds for mandibular defect regeneration (i.e., symphysis and ramus) was also reported.